Is your computer desktop a complete mess? Here is a simple way to create digital zen and organize it in 5 minutes to get your productivity back.

 Believe it or not, a messy computer desktop is affecting your productivity AND it is costing you time and energy.

-Spending more than a few seconds looking for that one file that you know is somewhere right in front of you – is time wasted.
+If you spend more than a few seconds looking for that one file that you know is somewhere right in front of you – you are wasting time.

 Luckily, there is a better way.
 You can organize your computer desktop to work FOR you, not against you.